shannadige/Director-Delta/README.md

 <li>A functioning microphone input.</li>
 <li>A public URL that has an image to your design (or placeholder image if you are not reviewing a design).</li>
 </ul>
-Running the script will take you through a workflow in order to interact with Director Delta and get your desired response.
+Running the master script (client-command.py) will take you through a workflow in order to interact with Director Delta and get your desired response.
 You'll be able to continue the context in a given session based on previously-stored conversations.
 <br>
 <img src="https://uploads-ssl.webflow.com/5f41aabba3e6792b793258e8/65d966d5cebc6c98857dec1b_flowchart.png" alt="Flowchart of an AI program">